putnamalbert/BACnet-Segmentation/README.md

 # BACnet-Segmentation
 Modules related to BACnet Segmentation
 Points to cover.
 Order of importance.
 Each module will be about ten minutes in duration.
-They will be cycled through during each session with a half Q&A session.
+They will be cycled through during each session with a half hour Q&A session.

 * BACnet Network Segmentation   :      Physically separate Ethernet.
 Connecting BACnet/IP, BACnet/SC, MSTP
 * BACnet Application Level Firewall   :   Rules by packet type.
 Monitoring.
 Read only.